-With many people heading out of capital cities for their holidays, first home buyers will have more chance & choice to enter the market and secure their first home.
+With many people heading out of capital cities for their holidays, first-home buyers will have more chances & choices to enter the market and secure their first home.
 This holiday season could be an optimal time to buy your first property!

-The predictions about how the property markets would perform might do in 2022 has ramped up in recent months, with the consensus being price growth of house sales will slow next year.
+The predictions about how the property markets would perform might do in 2022 have ramped up in recent months, with the consensus being price growth of house sales will slow next year.

-- ANZ economists are forecasting national property prices to raise a healthy 6 per cent in 2022.
+- ANZ economists forecast national property prices to rise a healthy 6 per cent in 2022.